Peruz/load_lpp/JOSS/paper.md

 The command-line help documents the connection and logging configurations, and provides convenient default values.
 Thanks to the limited dependencies and [Rust](https://rust-lang.org/) low-level management of resources, the compiled executable can run on minimal-edge devices.

-The processing functionalities include common processing steps, as well as more advanced and specific time-series operations.
+The processing functionalities include common processing steps and more specific time-series operations.
-As for the logging part, the processing functionalities are then organized into an executable (`load_process`).
+As for the logging part, the processing functionalities are organized into an executable (`load_process`).
 First, it checks the continuity and order of the time series, handling time zones and clock variations.
 The second processing step removes periods specified by the user (maintenance, etc.) and stored in a text file.
 The filtering also automatically detects anomalous periods, which can be added to the previous file.
 Then, a range-based filter checks whether the individual values are within an accepted range.
 Flexible solutions are provided to smooth and gap-fill the data.
-A weighted moving average is implemented with user-defined width and weight distribution (between a central-maximum weight and side-minimum weights).
+A weighted moving average is implemented with user-defined width and weight distribution.
-A maximum missing weight is also defined so that the central value being interpolated is left to NaN when too many measurements, or associated weight, are missing within the moving window.
+A maximum missing weight is defined so that the central value being interpolated is left to NaN when too many measurements, or associated weight, are missing.
 These operations are parallelized using both multi-threading and SIMD because of the expected long time series, high temporal resolution, and large smoothing windows.
 Finally, an adaptive-window solution is implemented to address the temporal variability of noise and load dynamics (`AWAT`).
-This calculates the relative level of signal and noise with a polynomial regression of the windowed data [@hannes2015; @peters2014].
+This calculates the relative levels of signal and noise with a polynomial regression of the windowed data [@hannes2015; @peters2014].
 The optimal window width is calculated based on the Akaike's information criterion [@akaike1974]: significant and fast load changes favor shorter windows to avoid excessive smoothing; however, this is balanced by the relative relevance of the noise, which favors longer windows.